Preconditioned Score-based Generative Models: Theoretical analysis

-Unlike the Langevin dynamics, the reverse diffusion (Eq.~\eqref{eq:reverse_diffusion}) directly reverses the corrupting process.
-So its final-steady state $\mathbf{x}_T$ obeys $p_{\mathbf{x}^\ast}$ naturally~\cite{haussmann1986time}.
-Note the final-steady distribution of Eq.~\eqref{eq:reverse_diffusion} may not be its steady-state distribution.
-This can be seen if we write out its steady-state equation through Fokker-Planck equation
+{Although seemingly similar, the reverse diffusion (Eq.~\eqref{eq:reverse_diffusion}) is different from the Langevin dynamics (Eq.~\eqref{eq:reverse_con}) as $\bar{p}_t(\mathbf{x})\neq p_{\mathbf{x}^{\ast}}(\mathbf{x})$ in general.
+Therefore, we need to reanalyze how to preserve the steady-state distribution of the reverse diffusion process when introducing alteration to the process.
+As the reverse diffusion (Eq.~\eqref{eq:reverse_diffusion}) directly reverses the corrupting process, its final-steady state $\mathbf{x}_T$ obeys $p_{\mathbf{x}^\ast}$ naturally~\citep{haussmann1986time}.} Note {that} the final-steady distribution of Eq.~\eqref{eq:reverse_diffusion} may not be its steady-state distribution.
+This can be seen if we write out its steady-state equation through {the} Fokker-Planck equation

 It is obvious that the target data distribution $p_{\mathbf{x}^{\ast}}$ does not satisfy this equation.